Prukutu/AOES-CLIM-Conda-Environment/_episodes/01-manage-conda.md

 ## Why doesn't this work?
 I followed the example?

-The latest `xarray` documentation is for v0.16.1 (Sep 20, 2020).
+The latest `xarray` documentation is for v0.19.0 (23 July, 2021).
 The `xarray.cov` function and the `xarray.corr` functions were added in v0.16.0 (Jul 11, 2020).
-How do I know this?
-Click on the `What's new` in the `xarray` documentation and take a look.
-How can I get this version of `xarray`?
+How do we know this?
+Click on the ["What's new"](http://xarray.pydata.org/en/stable/whats-new.html#v0-16-0-2020-07-11) in the `xarray` documentation and take a look.
+How can we get a more up-to-date version of `xarray`?

 ### What version of `xarray` are we running?